H1K0/tanabata/README.md

 Using the `-u` option, you can remove sasa, tanzaku, or kazari.

+Using the `-e` option, you can update sasa file path or tanzaku name or description.
+If you want to keep the current value of a field (for example, if you want to change the description of tanzaku while keeping its name), just leave its line blank.

 Using the `-f` option, you can manage your sasa.
-It takes sasa ID when used single or with the `-u` option or target file path when used with the `-s` option.
+It takes sasa ID when used alone or with the `-u` or `-e` option or target file path when used with the `-s` option.
 If you want to view the list of all sasa, pass `.` as an argument.
 For example, `tfm -f 2d` prints the info about sasa with ID `2d` and `tfm -sf path/to/file` adds a new file to the database.

 Using the `-t` option, you can manage your tanzaku.
-It takes tanzaku ID when used single or with the `-u` option or the name of new tanzaku when used with the `-s` option.
+It takes tanzaku ID when used alone or with the `-u` or `-e` option or the name of new tanzaku when used with the `-s` option.
 If you want to view the list of all tanzaku, pass `.` as an argument.
 For example, `tfm -t c4` prints the info about sasa with ID `c4` and `tfm -st "New tag name"` adds a new tanzaku to the database.

 The `-c` option can be used only with the `-s` or `-u` option.
 It takes the IDs of sasa and tanzaku to link/unlink separated with a hyphen.
 For example, `tfm -sc 10-4d` links sasa with ID `10` and tanzaku with ID `4d`.